exoxegroup/btechwithml/docs/TRACKER.md

-# BioLearn AI Development Tracker
+# TEB ML Development Tracker

 This document serves as the central tracking system for all development activities.

 ## Project Overview
-BioLearn AI is an AI-powered collaborative biology education platform.
+TEB ML (formerly BioLearn AI) is an AI-powered collaborative education platform.
 This tracker monitors the implementation of ML enhancements.

 ## Current Phase Status